Montserrat

 Notes:

-1. Z5 is reported in the second of Charles Freeland's two articles on Impressed Die Revenues (for full details see the main West Indies page).
-He is unable to illustrate the stamp, which had belonged to Victor Toeg, but states that it is cancelled 11th January 1896.
+1. The second of Charles Freeland's two articles on Impressed Die Revenues (for full details see the main West Indies page) mentions a 6d blind embossed which may be the same as my Z15.
+He is unable to illustrate the stamp, which had belonged to Victor Toeg, but states that it is cancelled 11th January 1896 - significantly earlier than the usage I have recorded.

 2. Freeland also reports that the Kay collection in the British Library includes a proof set of Montserrat blind embossed revenues denominated 1d, 3d, 6d, 1s, 5s, 10s, £1 and £5.